DominicBarry/Leeds-Cycle-Patterns-Analysis/documentation/data-prep-summary.md

 ## Sample Data

 - [Sample Cleaned Dataset (100 rows)](../data-cleaning/cleaned-data/leeds_cycle_counts_sample.csv) - Representative sample of the full cleaned dataset

+## Recording Completeness

+A table showing recording completeness for each year and Cosit is shown below, highlighting the 12 sites & 6 consectuive years in yellow where daily recoring completeness was higher than 80%.

 ## Summary & Caveats